lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 1. When a new version of the firmware runs on PineTime, the firmware should __show the version number in a message prompt__

-1. When the user dismisses the message prompt, the firmware shall __set the Firmware OK status__
+1. When the user dismisses the message prompt, the firmware shall __set the Image OK status__

 __For Mynewt and Zephyr:__ Some of the steps in this article may not be necessary...
 Check the simpler instructions for Mynewt and Zephyr on the NimBLE, MCU Manager and MCUBoot websites.